The Complete Guide to Calorie Counting in 2026

 Making It Sustainable

-The goal of calorie counting isn't to track forever—it's to build awareness and habits that last.
+The goal of calorie counting isn't to track forever.
+It's to build awareness and habits that stick.
 Most successful trackers:

 1. Start strictly to learn portion sizes and calorie contents